JackSuuu/nanoGPT-on-MLX/huggingface/MODEL_CARD.md

 # NanoGPT 53M - Pre-LN Transformer

-A 53-million parameter GPT model trained from scratch on FineWebEdu educational content.
-This model implements a **Pre-LayerNorm (Pre-LN) transformer architecture**, compatible with HuggingFace Transformers library.
+A 53-million parameter GPT model trained from scratch on 10M tokens of FineWebEdu educational content.
+This model implements a **Pre-LayerNorm (Pre-LN) transformer architecture** and serves as a demonstration of efficient training on Apple Silicon using the MLX framework.

 > **Model Format:** PyTorch (cross-platform compatible)
 > **Training Framework:** Apple MLX (exported to PyTorch for universal compatibility)
+> **Best for:** Educational demonstrations, research, and fine-tuning on specific domains

 ## Model Details